voschezang/coding-handbook/product-management.md

 Items can be grouped together in two ways:

 - By goal.
 E.g. a sequence of tasks with a single purpose.
 - By type.
 E.g. individual, independent tasks that happen to be similar.
-E.g. by improving `adaptability, efficiency, security`.
+E.g. improving `adaptability, user-experience, efficiency, security`.

+**Administration**

+> Work needs to be defined before it can be delegated.

-Administration of work that should be done in the future.
+Let the *product backlog* be defined as an ordered list of items that represent work that can be done in the future.
+Planned work can be administrated in the following ways.

-- Explicit (on the backlog).
+- Explicit: on the backlog.
-	- Fully refined stories.
+	- Rough ideas, goals, outcomes, results.
+	- Small, fully refined items (stories) that can be finished within a few weeks.
-	- Minor stories: trivial but more than a day of work.
+	- Minor tasks that are no more than a day of work.
-	- Tasks: a conceptually simple story with the minimal number of story points.
-	    - This can be either low-complexity work or something with high uncertainty ("just try it").
-- Implicit (not on the backlog).
+- Implicit: not on the backlog.
+  - Alerts on a public dashboard that require attention.
-  - In documentation (readme, spec, or external documentation).
+  - In documentation (readme, specification, or external documentation).
+    - Features that are currently supported, but that can be removed once they demand disappears.
     - Limitations of current design or implementation.
     - Possibilities of current approach / next steps.
     - Known risks.
   - Comments in source code (e.g. `TODO, SMELL`).
-  - Hidden in private team-member (mental) notes.
+  - Hidden in private (mental) notes.
+E.g. questions send over email.

-Ideally, one would bring up an idea when it is ready to have a meaningful conversation about.
+Within a team it is unavoidable that there are "private" ideas that are not though out.
+Ideally they would be brought up whenever the idea is ready to be shared and (part of) the team has capacity to discuss it.